 \paragraph{\textbf{Unlocking Fundamental Sensing Capabilities}} By establishing a reliable absolute ranging capability, the system unlocks a new class of sensing functions previously restricted to specialized radar: \begin{itemize} \item \textbf{True Absolute Ranging:} It transitions Wi-Fi sensing from indirect or relative ranging (where distance is inferred or ambiguous) to quantitative absolute distance measurement.
 The receiver can now directly calculate the precise physical distance to a target based on the round-trip delay, independent of synchronization errors. \item \textbf{Single-Device Localization:} It breaks the reliance on multi-device triangulation.
 By explicitly resolving the absolute range dimension via Temporal Diversity, combined with the angle estimation from multi-antenna arrays, a single ISAC-Fi device can independently pinpoint a target's 2D coordinates~\cite{chen2024isac}. \item \textbf{Potential for Multi-subject Discrimination:} The transition to monostatic sensing eliminates the geometric ambiguity of bistatic models, ensuring that Doppler shifts uniquely map to absolute radial velocities.
 This deterministic feature provides a clear signal baseline that, when augmented with other diversities such as \textbf{Spatial Diversity} (multi-antenna arrays), enables more robust separation of multiple concurrent subjects. \end{itemize}

-\subsection{Summary : Towards Synchronized ISAC}
+\subsection{Summary: Towards Synchronized ISAC}

-This chapter demonstrated how \textbf{Temporal Diversity} is reclaimed in Wi-Fi sensing by resolving the synchronization-interference dilemma.
-We identified that while bistatic setups suffer from clock asynchrony (losing absolute accuracy), monostatic setups suffer from self-interference (losing visibility).
-To address these challenges, we have categorized the engineering solutions into two distinct pathways:
+This chapter demonstrated how \textbf{Temporal Diversity} resolves the synchronization-interference dilemma.
+While bistatic setups suffer from clock asynchrony (losing absolute accuracy), monostatic setups face self-interference (losing visibility).
+To address these challenges, we categorized the engineering solutions into two paradigms:

-\begin{itemize} \item \textbf{Active Self-Interference Cancellation:} This methodology employs a multi-stage pipeline (combining analog and digital cancellation) to actively subtract the transmission leakage.
-By recovering the complete channel response, it enables true absolute ranging for both static and dynamic targets.
-As demonstrated by the ISAC-Fi system~\cite{chen2024isac}, this approach offers the highest sensing fidelity but entails significant hardware complexity.
+\begin{itemize} \item \textbf{Active Self-Interference Cancellation:} Employs a multi-stage pipeline (analog and digital) to actively subtract transmission leakage.
+By recovering the complete channel response, it enables true absolute ranging for both static and dynamic targets (e.g., ISAC-Fi~\cite{chen2024isac}), albeit with higher hardware complexity.

-\item \textbf{Physical Signal Separation:} This methodology prevents interference at the source through hardware isolation and self-mixing architectures.
-It achieves high-precision \textit{Phase Coherence} by eliminating common-mode clock errors.
-As exemplified by SiWiS~\cite{song2024siwis}, this approach excels in robust motion tracking with lower computational overhead, though its reliance on DC removal typically restricts it to dynamic sensing. \end{itemize}
+\item \textbf{Physical Signal Separation:} Prevents interference at the source via hardware isolation and self-mixing.
+It achieves high-precision \textit{Phase Coherence} by eliminating clock errors, enabling robust motion tracking (e.g., SiWiS~\cite{song2024siwis}).
+However, its reliance on DC removal generally restricts it to dynamic sensing. \end{itemize}

-Table~\ref{tab:temporal_comparison} provides a comparative analysis of these two fundamental approaches.
-Ultimately, these technologies transform the Wi-Fi physical layer from a simple communication interface into a precision timing instrument, effectively achieving \textit{Synchronized ISAC}.
-With the capability to measure range and motion accurately established, the next challenge lies in improving the \emph{resolution} of these measurements—a task governed by \textbf{Frequency Diversity}, which we explore in the next chapter.
+Table~\ref{tab:temporal_comparison} compares these approaches.
+Ultimately, these technologies transform the Wi-Fi physical layer into a precision timing instrument, achieving \textbf{Synchronized ISAC}.
+With accurate ranging and motion tracking established, the challenge shifts to improving measurement \emph{resolution}, a task governed by \textbf{Frequency Diversity} in the following chapter.